Labradorite

 Violet Labradorite

-The violet iridescence of this Labradorite is an invitation to open yourself up to spirituality and to be receptive to the teachings of the subtle world, without letting yourself be fooled by illusions.
+The violet iridescence of this Labradorite invites you to open yourself to spirituality and be receptive to the teachings of the subtle world, without letting yourself be fooled by illusions.

 How to use Labradorite